jcscribner/Silverserver/README.md

 Silverserver
 ============

-Test project has currently 2 raspberri pis for testing.
+Test project has currently 2 raspberry pis for testing.
 More hardware will be available as time goes on.

 To be up and running!